hmanchev/ui5-uiveri5/docs/drivers.md

 ```

 ## Edge
 Microsoft Edge requires a webdriver that is distributed as a native installation.
-Please make sure you have the latest version installed as explained in: [Microsoft Edge WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)
+Please make sure you have the correct version installed as explained in: [Microsoft Edge WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
+The release version should match the first part of your OS build eg: for OS build number 15063.0000 choose driver Release 15063.
+The downloaded driver should be moved to <visualtestjs-installation-folder>/selenium/ without renaming.

 ## Safari
 Safari10 includes native webdriver that is bundled with the Safari browser.
 Please make sure you have enabled it as explained in [Testing with WebDriver in Safari](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari)